hirrolot/hirrolot.github.io/content/extend-your-language-dont-alter-it.md

 ## The bliss of Rust: Syntax-aware macros

 While C/C++ macros work with preprocessing tokens [@preprocessing-tokens], Rusty macros work with [concrete syntax trees], and sometimes with language tokens.
-This is cool because they let you to _imitate_ the syntax of Rust: you can parse native function definitions, structures, enumerations, or pretty much anything!
+This is cool because they let you _imitate_ the syntax of Rust: you can parse function definitions, structures, enumerations, or pretty much anything!
 Consider [`tokio::select!`]:

 [concrete syntax trees]: https://en.wikipedia.org/wiki/Parse_tree
 [`tokio::select!`]: https://docs.rs/tokio/latest/tokio/macro.select.html